 But what happened sometime between 1776 and today is that the fundamental ethos of American right-wing politics shifted away from “these are our rights, and we will spill our blood to defend them,” and toward “nothing that goes on in politics ought ever to endanger my life or my property or my job or my social status.”

 And now the right is gnashing its teeth because, after giving up so much liberty in exchange for safety, the left is laughing at it and refusing to deliver the goods.
 Since people on the right have forgotten how to engage in confrontational politics – even when, like President Trump, they are holding important offices – they can’t actually do anything to hold the left to its end of the bargain.
 That the deal is being broken for such a stupid reason – all cops are bastards and all statues are racist – just rubs salt in the wound.

 Now, I ought to make it clear that I, personally, don’t think that immediate revolutionary violence would have been the right answer to all of the abuses of power that I listed a few paragraphs up.
 Nor do I think that the right is in a good position to have a revolution – violent or otherwise – today.
 What people have got to understand is that violence is only the top of a whole pyramid of risky, disruptive, and otherwise confrontational acts that people have got to engage in from time to time to in order to win or maintain their freedoms.

-The participants in the Boston Tea Party, for instance, never caused bodily injury to anyone, and they were careful to harm no property other than the tea they were dumping in the harbor.
+The participants in the Boston Tea Party, for instance, never caused bodily injury to anyone, and they were careful to harm no property other than the tea they were dumping into the harbor.
 It was when Parliament overreacted to this very limited action, by suspending the Massachusetts legislature and closing the Port of Boston to the innocent and the guilty alike, that violence became a necessity in the eyes of most of Massachusetts’ colonists.